The Science Behind Your Sugar Cravings – and How to Beat Them

-Whether you occasionally raid the drive-thru or keep your desk drawer stocked with chocolate, you probably have a go-to craving.
+Whether you occasionally raid the drive-thru or keep your desk drawer stocked with chocolate, you probably have a go-to craving that stops you from losing weight.
 But what’s behind the hankering?

 Experts used to suspect that if you craved a burger, you were low in iron, and if you craved chocolate, your body needed magnesium.
-But if the root of all cravings was nutritional needs, we’d all be jonesing for kale, says nutritionist Jaime Mass, R.D.
+But if the root of all cravings was nutritional needs, we’d all be jonesing for kale, says nutritionist Jaime Mass.

 Instead, research suggests that most cravings have more to do with your brain than your body.